postspectacular/toxiclibs/readme/prefs/README.txt

 This is a separate release of a subset of the available classes in the toxiclibs library.

-Only the following packages are included:
+Only the following package is included:

-toxi.geom.*
-toxi.math.*
+toxi.util.datatypes

-If you're going to use these classes for Processing projects, first drop the "geomutils" folder into the "libraries" folder of your Processing installation.
+If you're going to use these classes for Processing projects, first drop the "prefutils" folder into the "libraries" folder of your Processing installation.
 You'll then need to restart Processing in order for it to find this new library.